tobermory/tobermory/README.md

 Applied the fragmentation/assembly technique in the IP protocol (OSI model layer 3) to both underwater data transfer using acoustic modems and to Iridium Short-Burst Data (SBD) data transfer.
 In both domains, the data to be sent (layers down to 4) is larger than can be handled by the data/physical layer (layer 2).

 ### Cron
-Used the crontab event scheduling syntax as the method by which pilots control data acquisition on remote, rarely-connected, systems.
+Used the crontab event scheduling syntax, along with a cron-like Executive loop, as the method by which pilots control data acquisition schedules on remote, rarely-connected, systems.

+### Script Runner
+Have a remotely-deployed system download and run an arbitrary script (bash, etc) via e.g. Iridium sat comms.
+Capture the output via simple redirection and upload back to pilot.
+The gateway to remote system administration, as it permits solutions to problems never anticipated to occur when the unit was deployed.

 ## Protocols I Have Used